5 Things to Know About the iOS 14.1 Update

 iOS 14.1 Release Date

-Apple hasn’t confirmed an iOS 14.1 release date, but given that the final version of the software is currently live for developers, you can expect the official release to come soon.
+Apple hasn’t confirmed an iOS 14.1 release date, but given that the final version of the software is live for developers, you can expect the official release to come soon.

 As of right now we expect iOS 14.1 to roll out to iPhone users sometime before the iPhone 12 Pro and iPhone 12 are released on October 23rd.